The Shindana Story

 "In 1971, sales reached $1.5 million and the young company began to repay some of its financial obligation.
 Despite the loss of some of its key personnel, the company continued to produce products under the steadfast leadership of Lou Smith.

-Shindana's First Fashion Doll, Career Girl Wanda from their 1975 Catalogue
+Shindana's First Fashion Doll, 9-1/2-inch, Career Girl Wanda is shown in their 1975 catalogue.

-Shindana's first Wanda (1972) wears a lime green micro-mini dress and matching shoes... check out the "shag" hairstyle."The company marked a line of 32 Black dolls and 6 Black-oriented games.
+Shindana's first Wanda (1972) wears a lime green micro-mini dress and matching shoes... check out the "shag" hairstyle.
+Wanda also resembles Mattel's first Black Christie (friend of Barbie)."The company marketed a line of 32 Black dolls and 6 Black-oriented games.
 Mr. Lou Smith is to be remembered, for his vision helped make the difference between success and failure.
 He never wavered from Shindana’s objectives of providing jobs with pride in the ghetto and showing people that they can help themselves, and that in the process they can learn to love those who may be different from themselves.
 He believed that “the only plan is the commitment.”
-Today the Shindana dolls are collector items.
+Today, Shindana dolls are collector items.